helsinki-systems/harmonia/libnixstore/README.md

 bindings.
 It mimics the already available perl bindings but also adds bindings on top, that might be useful.

+Note: This project provides bindings, this makes the project automatically unsafe.

 ## Requirements

 It is only available for systems that have the nix package manager installed.